Sunday, November 17, 2013

 Folks needing a make-up exam should have a good reason, and should fill out the on-line request form in the Quizzes, Forms, and Homeworks Web page when it becomes available on December 1ST.

 As with the midterm, the exam will be open-book, open-notes, no electronics.
 Turn your iPods and cell phones off, leave calculators and computers at home.
 Anything brought in on paper is allowed.
 Bring a picture ID.
 Any makeup exam must be taken during final's week.

 The exam is essentially entirely spreadsheets and databases.
 I won't be able to put on the site (below) any more final exams from previous semesters, but there is one currently available.
-Also, ALL previous midterms listed below have spreadsheet questions that can be used as study guides.
+Also, ALL the previous midterms listed below that have spreadsheet questions that can be used as study guides.
 The sample questions in the Exam chapter in the back of volume 3 are also good study guides.